 Purchase of a 20-acre wooded parcel that includes a half-acre pond and is documented as the county’s first park.

-Purchase of a 2-acre site with 400 feet of shoreline on Pine Lake, a 564-acre lake in LaPorte.
+Purchase of a two-acre site with 400 feet of shoreline on Pine Lake, a 564-acre lake in LaPorte.

 Purchase of a 44-acre site that includes 20 acres of wetland adjacent to Dallas Lake County Park.